 First Class is still offered on “high-yield” routes with heavy business traffic that are willing to pay the increased cost (e.g. New York or Los Angeles to London).

-First Class is known for excellent ground service (with limo transfers and dedicated lounges, such as the iconic British Airways Concorde room), lie-flat seats (with superb bedding), personalised onboard service, as well as an improved meal service (with high-quality champagne, lobster and caviar) and my favourite, First Class “free” pyjamas.
+First Class is known for excellent ground service (with limo transfers and dedicated lounges, such as the iconic British Airways Concorde room), lie flat seats (with superb bedding), personalised onboard service, as well as an improved meal service (with high-quality champagne, lobster and caviar) and my favorite, First Class “free” pajamas .

 This is my list of the 5 most luxurious First Class cabins in the sky, accompanied by some of my trip reports.

 Etihad Airways offers the ultimate First Class experience in the sky with its Etihad First Apartments and The Residence onboard its (small fleet of) Airbus A380 superjumbos.
 More than just a seat, the First Apartment has a large leather armchair and a separate bed.
 There is even space to walk around after closing the privacy doors.
 Six of the First Apartments are interconnecting, perfect for when you’re traveling with a companion.
 Alternatively, you might want to invite a traveling partner from First Class to join you in your apartment for a meal or a meeting.

 You can read my review of Etihad First Apartments.